"how-to" magazines & journals* Indexing * More Links

 - This magazine often had especially good information on foreign research; again, much credit goes to Leland Meitzler, who's contributions to the field of ancestors from Europe has been significant.

 - Earlier issues contained a more substantial magazine.. bigger in size and covering topics in greater depth.
 The more recent issues were ighter in both ways, evidently competing with the style of Family Tree and Ancestry, but it still remained more in-depth than either of them.

 - Of course these issues won't have useful internet information, but they contain many articles of value to the serious researcher, especially so for the genealogist who is researching ancestors in foreign countries.

 Indexes to Genealogy periodicals

-All multi-periodical indexes are topical; they index names, locations and topics as represented in the title of the article.
-None are all-name or all-place indexes, although individual periodicals often have annual or multi-volume indexes that provide that service.
+All multi-periodical indexes are topical; they index names, locations and topics as represented in the title or description of the article.
+None are all-name or all-place indexes.

 - If you find an article you want to read, you can order a copy of that article from the Allen County Public Library.